 This time we’re exploring “Uncork the Sun” wine country of Oliver and Osoyoos.
 Just a few of our #FavouriteThings wineries.
-September is an ideal month to visit anywhere in BC Wine Country.
+Autumn is an ideal time to visit anywhere in BC Wine Country.
 Fewer crowds and it’s when “the grown-ups come out to play”

 One of the steadfast and better known wineries in British Columbia the Burrowing Owl Estate Winery retains it’s rightful position as a force to be reckoned with in the #bcwine world.

 Set right in the middle of acres of grapes this favourite never disappoints.
 It is amazing that year after year they produce top quality wines in quantities the market demands.
 Read more of our reviews of recommended #FavouriteThings from Burrowing Owl here.

 It’s All About The Wine

 Balance is a time-honored goal in the making of premium wines and working toward balance is a way of life at Burrowing Owl Estate Winery.
 Founder Jim Wyse is committed to balance, well beyond that of the fine, world-class wines being produced.
 A kind of Hippocratic oath (“to do no harm”) underlies the creative viticultural and enological practices at Burrowing Owl.